lruepke/HTF_lecture/Winter2023/source/lectures/L06/Exercise1.rst

 .. admonition:: Goals

-   - modify the mesh by chnanging :code:`blockMeshDict`
+   - modify the mesh by changing :code:`blockMeshDict`.
+Use something like 75 by 50 as the number of cells.
    - check that gravity is zero in :code:`constant/g`
    - update boundary conditions for pressure and temperature (and permeability)
    - use the :code:`setFields` utility and the controlling :code:`system/setFieldsDict` to modify the permeability structure